harishraj0822/AI_Powered_SQL_DB/README.md

 How to Present in Interviews:
-Storyline for Interviews: "I built a GenAI-based product called TalkToDB, which allows any user to ask questions in plain English and get answers from a structured SQL database.
+Storyline for Interviews: "I built a GenAI-based product called AI-Powered SQL, which allows any user to ask questions in plain English and get answers from a structured SQL database.
 The core idea was to abstract away SQL complexity for business and non-tech users."